 Diversity in the workplace UK - a few stats

-As you can see from the data below, we’ve got plenty of room for improvement here in the UK.
+As seen in the data below, there's plenty of room for improvement here in the UK.

 - 77% of White people in the UK are employed, versus 65% of people from all other ethnic groups combined (GOV.UK)